ericaraujophd/creation-cs112/index.md

 ### 3. A Theology-to-CS Translation Guide

-Under the **Translation** tab you will find a quick reference translating theological concepts into CS language:
+Under the **Translation** section you will find a quick reference translating theological concepts into CS language:

 - 6 key theological concepts → CS practice mappings
 - Concrete examples for each